theCreedo/jekyll-now/_posts/2016-11-4-Week-Eleven.md

 ---
 layout: post
-title: Week Eleven - Abstained Coding
+title: Week Eleven - Code Withdrawal
 ---

 What did you do this past week?